Baseflow/full-stack-on-rust/06-open-api-spec/README.md

 * [x] HTTP protocol handling
 * [x] Asynchronous request handling
-* [x] Implement the REST api specification (GET, POST, PUT, DELETE)
+* [x] Implement the REST API specification (GET, POST, PUT, DELETE)
-* [x] Json serialization
+* [x] JSON serialization
 * [x] ORM tooling for connecting to the database
 * [ ] Open API V3 spec / including swagger-ui.
 * [ ] Containerizing our API

-We already covered the first 5 requirements, let's see if add generate and serve an automatically genered Open API V3 spec from our source code.
+We already covered the first 5 requirements, let's see if add generate and serve an automatically generated Open API V3 spec from our source code.
-There aren't a lot of crates our there that support automatic Open API V3 generation, especially compatible with Actix-web.
+There aren't a lot of crates out there that support automatic Open API V3 generation, especially compatible with Actix-web.
 [Utoipa](https://crates.io/crates/utoipa/2.2.0) seems to be the most complete crate available, which also supports various web frameworks.
 Let's use this for now.

-Add the following dependencies to the Cargo.toml file in our api project:
+Add the following dependencies to the Cargo.toml file in our API project:

 #### **`todo_api/Cargo.toml`**
 ```toml